-CLASSROOM STUDY PRACTICAL ¥.

-A 100 This means equal

-Nutrition balance.

-Treatment techniques - This means mostly

-Round-table discussion practical activity.

-This means all classroom learning
+CLASSROOM STUDY PRACTICAL ACTIVITY This means equal balance.
+Nutrition This means mostly Treatment techniques - practical activity.
+Round-table discussion - management This means all e in a commentary and agree a S1209 (S02.18, 3.7) classroom learning.

 After marking each subject, look at the overall balance.
 If too much time is given to classwork, try to think of ways more learning can take place through practice and experience.